MerginMaps/docs/src/server/install/index.md

 ```

-To enabel them, set variable `MAIL_SUPPRESS_SEND` in accordance to above and fill all `MAIL_*` related variables with your company SMTP server configuration.
+To enable them, set variable `MAIL_SUPPRESS_SEND` in accordance to above and fill all `MAIL_*` related variables with your company SMTP server configuration.